ShizzyOnChain/OnChain-Jackpot/README.md

 - `/scripts/`: Contains Node.js scripts for managing the smart contract.
   - `deploy.ts`: Script to deploy a new version of the contract.
   - `settle.ts`: The automated "Keeper" script that continuously settles draws.
+- `Dockerfile` & `docker-compose.yml`: Files for professional, 24/7 deployment.

 ---

-## Owner Quick Start: Automating Draws
+## Owner Quick Start: Local Testing

-To fully automate the settlement process, you will run the Keeper script.
-This script runs forever, checking every minute to see if a draw needs to be settled.
+To run the keeper on your local machine for testing.

 ### 1. First-Time Setup